Bipan101/Chemistry-Lab-Simulator/README.md

 ```
 └── bipan101-chemistry-lab-simulator/
     ├── README.md               # Documentation for the project
+    ├── License                 # Licensing information for the project
     ├── functions.js            # Core JavaScript functions for the simulator
     ├── package.json            # Dependencies and project metadata
     ├── server.js               # Main server file to start the application